iivanoo/covid-apps-observer/data/data_us/reports/resources/com.proudcrowd.care___2.8/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="com.proudcrowd.care 1 reviews"/>
 </p>

+> I saw the update that you could manually put in where you have been by the developer in 5/20.
+They said it would be implemented within the next update.
+However, it has now been over a month & time is of the essence.
+A month long wait for a feature that is now allowing a significant amount of people to use the app or provide inaccurate data is unacceptable.
+Please fix this asap or please ND & SD find a new developer.
+As a programmer, the basic first step before release is bug testing.<br> :date: __2020-06-21 11:19:38__

+> F\*\** you big brother<br> :date: __2020-06-19 16:56:46__

 > Has strange locations and does not keep up with where I have been.
 How can this be helpful?<br> :date: __2020-06-13 04:20:59__